hmellahi/PINK-PONG/README.md

 - Protection against SQL injections is implemented.
 - Server-side validation for forms and user input is incorporated.
 - Sensitive information is stored locally in a `.env` file.

-## Contributing

-Contributions and feedback are welcome!
-Feel free to create issues or pull requests to improve this project.

----

-_Disclaimer: Transandance is a project created for educational purposes and is not affiliated with Tinder or any dating platform._